matafokka/SynthFlight/README.md

-# SynthFlight Pre-Alpha
+# SynthFlight Alpha

 SynthFlight is a fully client-side software for planning aerial photography.
 Run it either on the desktop or in a [browser online](https://matafokka.github.io/SynthFlight/).

-This is a pre-alpha version, so expect bugs, crashes, errors, missing functions, API changes, etc.
+This is a alpha version, so expect bugs, crashes, errors, missing functions, API changes, etc.

 For now, it only can plan photography by a graticule or grid.
 However, planning by custom polygons or flight paths is on its way.